leonvandenbeukel/Plywood-7-Segment-Digital-Clock/README.md

-# Plywood-7-Segment-Digital-Clock
+# Plywood 7 Segment Digital Clock

 Design is done with FreeCAD (Plywood-7-Segment-Digital-Clock.FCStd).
-This file contains all the source models for 3d printing and paths for CNC machining.
+This file contains all the source models for 3D printing and the paths for CNC machining.
+Paths are generated to use with a GRBL based machine.